BeksOmega/jules-action/README.md

 ## Attribution

-If you find this action useful, we'd appreciate it if you added the "Built with Jules" shield to your `README.md`:
+If you find this action useful, spread the word by adding the "Built with Jules" shield to your `README.md`:

 ```markdown
 [![Built with Jules](https://img.shields.io/badge/Built%20with-Jules-715cd7?link=https://jules.google)](https://jules.google)